Chart Color Schemes

 Botanic Ridge lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Botanic Ridge's estimated population is around 8,345.
-This reflects an increase of 1,606 people since the 2021 Census, which reported a population of 6,739.
-The change was inferred from AreaSearch's estimation of the resident population at 7,206 following examination of ABS' latest ERP data release in June 2024 and an additional 157 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,354 persons per square kilometer, above the national average assessed by AreaSearch.
-Botanic Ridge's growth rate of 23.8% since the 2021 census exceeded both the national average (9.7%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 77.0% of overall population gains during recent periods, with other drivers including natural growth and overseas migration also being positive factors.
+The population of Botanic Ridge was estimated at around 8,673 as of February 2026, based on an analysis of ABS population updates and new addresses validated by AreaSearch.
+This figure represents a growth of 1,934 people (28.7%) since the 2021 Census, which reported a population of 6,739 people in the suburb.
+The change was inferred from the resident population of 7,206 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 159 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,408 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Botanic Ridge's growth rate of 28.7% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Interstate migration contributed approximately 77.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing Botanic Ridge in the top 10 percent of statistical areas nationally, with an expected expansion of 12,235 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 162.1% over the 17 years.
+Exceptional growth is predicted over the period, placing Botanic Ridge in the top 10 percent of statistical areas across the nation.
+The area is expected to expand by 12,279 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 152.8% in total over the 17 years.

 Frequently Asked Questions - Population